luxetobscura/luxetobscura.github.io/about.md

 layout: page
 title: "about"
 ---
-Computers are hard.
-I try to make them less hard.
+I learn things about computers and sometimes remember to write those things down.